Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Green Bay and its opponents have combined for 51 points -- this matchup's point total -- just twice this season.
+- Green Bay and its opponents have combined for 50 points -- this matchup's point total -- only twice this season.

-- Cincinnati and its opponents have combined to score more than 51 points in one game this season.
+- Cincinnati's games have gone over 50 points in only one opportunity this season.

-- The combined points per game average of the two teams, 46.8, is 4.2 points fewer than Sunday's over/under.

-- The 43.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 51 over/under in this contest.
+- The two teams combine to average 46.8 points per game, 3.2 less than the total in this contest.

-- The Packers and their opponents score an average of 48.6 points per game, 2.4 fewer than Sunday's total.
+- This contest's total is 6.2 points above the 43.8 these two squads combine to allow per game this season.

-- The 45.0 PPG average total in Bengals games this season is 6.0 points fewer than this game's over/under.
+- The 50 over/under in this game is 5.0 points higher than the 45.0 average total in Bengals games this season.

 Packers stats and trends